davidmattice/wan-backup/README.md

     sudo reboot
     ```

-16. Once powered up you should be able to connect to the static IP on **eth0** from the connected device
+16. Once powered up you should be able to connect to the static IP on **eth0** from a lan connected device

     The **wlan0** interface should get an IP from the hotspot device when enabled